cgmaras/ReinforcementLearning/README.txt

-InputGen.inp readed the base.inp file and creates a local directory called Queue which it fills with input files
+InputGen.inp reads the base.inp file and creates a local directory called Queue which it fills with input files